simplworld/simpl.world.website/_docs/services/simpl-react/simpl/lowlevel-decorators.md

 other users' scenarios.
 The default setting of `false` makes sense for multi-player games.
 Players in multi-player games typically have access to their own scenarios and their world's shared scenarios.
 In multi-player games, leaders typically have access to their own scenarios and to all world scenarios.

+The `loadRunDataOnDemand` argument passed to the `simpl` decorator controls whether world data in multi-player game runs gets loaded when a user logs in.
+By default, the world data for all the runs the user is in gets loaded.
+To turn off loading of world data for leaders, set this argument as follows: `loadRunDataOnDemand: LEADER`.